 I look at relevant websites and also try to get the leading industry title in each area as well as looking for relevant coverage in national media.
 About a week before each board meeting, I look at the organisation’s website and those of its ‘competitors’ and other organisations good for bench marking.
 I also try and visit sites between meetings, to talk to staff, and go to various network events and talk to peers (it is the easiest thing to drop off the list but is very helpful).

-Readers, it is worth setting aside time to specifically think, how can the skills learnt in one of my roles compliment those required in another?
+Readers, it is worth setting aside time to specifically think, how can the skills learnt in one of my roles complement those required in another?